“I use a hands-on, student-centered approach to teaching”

 John Lake, one of Iowa City’s most admired and innovative guitarists, is also one of eastern Iowa’s most experienced teachers.

 John uses a hands-on, student-centered approach to teaching.
-He plays with students from the first lesson, so they develop rhythm skills and confidence.
-He starts beginners with a method book and simple chords, then quickly moves to songs the students want to learn.
+He plays with students from the first lesson so they develop rhythm skills and confidence.
+He starts beginners with a method book and simple chords, then moves quickly to songs the students want to learn.

 John has been a sought-after professional musician since 1967.
-He started his career with Top 40 and show bands.
-In 1969, he formed one of the first Iowa groups to play a full repertoire of classic rock, including new music by the Beatles, Neil Young, and Led Zeppelin.
-In the ’70s, John moved to Iowa City and played with the town’s finest musicians.
+He started his career with top 40 and show bands.
+In 1969, he joined Free Dirt, one of the many Iowa groups playing the new blues-based and progressive album rock.
+After high school, John moved to Iowa City and played with the town’s finest musicians.

 In the 80s, John released Listen, a cassette of original New Age music.
-Later he joined The Dale Thomas Band, one of the finest country swing groups in the Midwest, where he utilized his mastery of the Chet Atkins guitar style and apprenticed as a bassist.
+Later he joined The Dale Thomas Band, one of the finest country swing bands in the Midwest, where he utilized his mastery of the Chet Atlins guitar style and apprenticed as a bassist.